1. Policy on Harassment –

 Following are recommendations regarding the implementation of these principles:

-9. Mount Sinai Medical Center Social Media Guideline –
+9. Icahn School of Medicine at Mount Sinai Social Media Guideline –

 The full Guideline may be found in the Faculty Handbook at the following URL: